About placement of duplicate certificates

 When validation is attempted for device B, validation is successful, since device B has the newer version of the certificate.
 When validation is attempted for device A, validation fails, because device A has the older version of the certificate, which is now a historical certificate.
 Simply deploy the new certificate to device A, and the issue is resolved.

-TLS Protect uses the following criteria to reconcile certificates that are already under management:
+Certificate Manager - Self-Hosted uses the following criteria to reconcile certificates that are already under management:

 - The subject, key usage, and enhanced key usages are all identical.